 A road infrastructure safety measure that reduces inattentive driving is the installation of rumble strips.
 Rumble strips are raised or grooved patterns on the roadway shoulder that provide both an audible warning (rumbling sound) and a physical vibration to alert drivers that they are leaving the driving lane.
 In addition to warning inattentive or distracted drivers, rumble strips help drivers to stay on the road during difficult weather conditions when visibility is poor.
-Research has shown rumble strips to be a very cost-effective measure (revised Dacota webtext Fatigue, awaiting publication)
+Research has shown rumble strips to be a very cost-effective measure (Erso web text on Fatigue).

-4.7 Summary of main points on countermeasures
+7.7 Summary of main points on countermeasures